openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_qspim.rst

    Dual clock FIFO

-For Rx operation, source(src_*) interfaces shown in the above diagram operate at peripheral clock and destination(dst_*) interfaces operate using system clock.
+For Rx operation, source(src_*) interfaces shown in the above diagram operate at spi clock and destination(dst_*) interfaces operate using system clock.

-For Tx operation, source interfaces shown in the above diagram operate at the system clock and destination interfaces operate using the peripheral clock.
+For Tx (command and data) operation, source interfaces shown in the above diagram operate at the system clock and destination interfaces operate using the spi clock.

 **Pop operation**

 The DC FIFO asserts the dst_valid_o (valid) signal to indicate that valid data is available on the data lines.
 A module waiting for data should read the data lines only when valid pin is high and drive the dst_ready_i (ready) signal to high and reset it in the next clock cycle.
 When DC FIFO receives an active ready signal, indicating that the data has been read, it updates the data lines with new data if FIFO is not empty.
 If the FIFO is empty, the dst_valid_o signal is deasserted.

 **Push operation**